practicalcomputerscience/MicrobenchmarkGPHLlanguages/15 - memory leak detection with Valgrind/README.md

 C++ | yes |
 C3 | yes |
-COBOL (GnuCOBOL) | no | using a string of allowed characters in both cases Roc | no | working with two user defined functions to provide filtering of allowed characters V | yes |
+COBOL (GnuCOBOL) | no | using a string of allowed characters in both cases Dylan | yes | a Dylan application depends on numerous application specific and Dylan specific shared libraries Roc | no | working with two user defined functions to provide filtering of allowed characters V | yes |
 Zig | no | working with _ArrayList's_ of allowed UTF-8 characters